-Gun drilling differs from BTA drilling due to the coolant entry and chip removal.
-Gundrills introduce coolant through a small hole within the tool, and chip removal occurs through a groove outside the tool.
-BTA drilling has fluid enter through a mechanism around the tool, while chips are evacuated through the drill itself.
-BTA drilling becomes more effective than gundrilling around a 50mm hole diameter.
+The gun drilling process is ideal for smaller hole diameters, up to 50 mm [2.00 in].
+The gun drilling process differs from BTA drilling due to coolant entry and chip removal; gundrills introduce coolant internally through a small hole within the tool, and chips are removed by coolant through a groove outside the length of the tool.
+BTA drilling machines introduce coolant externally, through an assembly around the tool, while chips are evacuated through the drill itself.

 Optimal Specifications for Gun Drilling Process

-Gun drilling is the appropriate method for a range of drilling diameters and depths.
+Gun drilling is the ideal process for a range of deep hole drilled depths and diameters.
 Extremely deep holes and small diameter holes utilize gundrilling with specific equipment to maintain straightness and precision.
-Larger holes may be achieved more effectively with BTA drilling methods.

 Gun Drilling Diameters